 Aside from document management, construction projects require BIM, visual programming, model sharing and other tools that aren’t typically provided by workflow automation software.
 Integrations allow to merge them to work on one project, syncing the tasks within workflows.

-The system allows editing of mobile forms, and also features a built-in form builder.
-Users can create fillable PDFs forms straight inside the software, add it to workflows, assign tasks to the corresponding users, set deadlines and track the progress.
+Fluix allows for both editing and creating mobile forms in a drag-n-drop builder.
+You can add these forms to workflows, assign tasks to the corresponding users, set deadlines and track the progress.
 Customer service and 24/7 technical support are among the best on the market.

 Free Trial: 14 days